 Women having normal skin can take their pick amongst a wide variety of physical or chemical sunscreen gels which are labelled as “broad-spectrum” and can thus render protection against both UVA and UVB rays.
 Although the chemical ones might seem more cosmetically elegant, the micronized physical ones can look equally sheer on ladies having normal skin.

 It is now possible to get powerful sun protection with Neutrogena Ultra Sheer Dry-Touch Sunscreen which has a pretty lightweight finish.
 The Dry-Touch technology of this BroadSpectrum SPF 85 sunscreen renders a shine-free finish.
-It is formulated using Helioplex Technology which can render superior grade protection against burning UVB rays and ageing UVA rays.
+It is formulated using Helioplex Technology which can render superior grade protection against burning UVB rays and aging UVA rays.
+It is byfar one of the best sunscreen gels out there.

 You can thus be guaranteed about being buffered from the risk of skin cancer which is one of the biggest perils linked to extreme sun exposure.
 This non-comedogenic sunscreen is available in both stick and spray form and can cater to your back with 80 minutes of water resistance.